anastasiia-ku/anastasiia-ku.github.io/index.md

 17. The Shadow of the Wind  by Carlos Ruiz Zafón
 18. To Kill a Mockingbird by Harper Lee
 19. Beloved by Toni Morrison
-20. The Master and Margarita
+20. The Master and Margarita by Mikhail Bulgakov
 21. A Young Doctor’s Notebook by Mikhail Bulgakov
 22. Tender is the Night by F. Scott Fitzgerald
 23. Arch of Triumph by Erich Maria Remarque